By David Madrid

 But Stevie Magby was fearless.

-He was one of those wiry country boys accustomed to hard work and as solid as a gnarled mesquite limb.
+He was one of those wiry country boys accustomed to hard work, his arms as solid as a gnarled mesquite limb.

 He had just stopped a runaway horse, so Richard Jones didn’t intimidate him.